ymunemasa/data-tutorials/tutorials/hortonworks/realtime-event-processing-with-hdf/rtep-1.md

 ssh root@127.0.0.1 -p 2222
 ~~~

-For VMware and Azure users, insert the appropriate values into the SSH Definition:
+For VMware and Azure users, insert the appropriate values for username, hostname and port into the SSH Definition:

 ~~~
 ssh <username>@<hostname> -p <port>
 ~~~

-> Note: For VMware and Azure, the hostname is different than VirtualBox.
-Username and port are unique for Azure users.
-Username for VMware is same as VirtualBox.
+> Note: For VMware and Azure users, the hostname is different than VirtualBox and the **hostname** can be found on the welcome screen.
+Refer to Table 1 for **port** number.
+Username for VMware and Azure is same as VirtualBox.
 If you need help, refer to [Learning the Ropes of the Hortonworks Sandbox](http://hortonworks.com/hadoop-tutorial/learning-the-ropes-of-the-hortonworks-sandbox/).

 2\.
 Clone the github repo to download the truck event simulator.